-Introduction to Malaysia: food paradise
+Introduction to Malaysia: street food paradise

 Eating is an obsession in Malaysia and locals will travel across the country in search of the most exquisite version of a certain dish.
 A common greeting is sudah makan? meaning, ‘have you eaten?’